First Time on Swiss Trains? Avoid These Rookie Mistakes

 I see it all the time on my local train between Zurich and Lucerne.

-I get it, you want to look great, be comfortable and have everything on hand when you travel.
+I get it.
+You want to look great, be comfortable, and have everything on hand when you travel.

 BUT, you are going to regret it if you travel by train.